IbrahimZananiri/3L/readme.md

 ```

 ## TODO
-- Consider polymorphic relationship for AttributeValue
+- Consider implementing polymorphic relationship ```Attributable``` for AttributeValue on Book and future models for EAV support
 - More test coverage